A guide to statistical Practice in R and Stata for Public health Researchers

 -

-) or a set of values (ex: ) - Will generally be the value you would not like the population parameter to be (subjective)
+Null hypothesis (- Can be either a single value (ex: - Will generally be the value you would not like the population parameter to be (subjective)

 -